 “We’re looking to our city government to pass legislation that would create more resources,” says Lichtash.
 “The developers are often private developers and they’re not required to keep affordability beyond the compliance period.
 But with more resources, other nonprofits or these same developers would maintain affordability.”

 The Fed is preparing additional research for next year on gentrification and displacement in Philadelphia.
 For now, though, the latest report provides an unprecedented look at where the city’s low-cost housing stock is disappearing and what can be done to preserve the subsidized units.
-Where the Fed’s previous work showed that gentrification could help lower-income people able to stay in appreciating neighborhoods, while their latest shows exactly where such efforts should be concentrated.
+Where the Fed’s previous work showed that gentrification could help lower-income people able to stay in appreciating neighborhoods, while their latest shows exactly where such retention efforts should be concentrated.